 Did You Know?

-A person’s golden birthday, also referred to as their “grand birthday, “lucky birthday,” “champagne birthday,” or “star birthday,” occurs when they turn the age of their birthday.
+A person’s golden birthday, also referred to as their “lucky birthday” or “champagne birthday,” occurs when they turn the age of their birthday.
 Example: Turning 20 on the 20th day of the month.

-How do you celebrate your birthday and those of your loved ones?
+How do you celebrate you and your loved ones?
 Leave a comment below and be sure to check out our selection of unique birthday gifts!